|God's Sacred Calendar|

 They had carefully marked off the passage of the days on their calendar.
 According to their records, it was, for example, Tuesday but the people they encountered told them it was Wednesday.
 This was a very disorienting experience.

 Today we have the zero meridian, which passes through Greenwich in England.
 This was chosen long ago as the reference point to coordinate time and space on the rotating planet earth.
 All time on earth has a reference to GMT or Greenwich Mean Time.
-On the opposite side of the world is a curious invisible line called the IDL or International Date Line.
+On the opposite side of the globe is a curious invisible line called the IDL or International Date Line.

 The importance of Jerusalem cannot be overstated.
 There are several prominent reasons: